Mass Effect: Foundation: Plot

 The first issue of Foundation details a desperate child in the violent mining colony of Themis.
 By the end of the issue she turns on a covert ops agent she had encountered earlier and assumes control of her resources.
 Going by "Rasa" as an adult, she is interviewed by the Illusive Man for her expression of interest to join Cerberus, the anthropocentric paramilitary organization Cerberus he leads.
 The remainder of the series sees Rasa compiling and reviewing dossiers on a number of notable individuals for Cerberus while delving into their backstories.
 These characters eventually become Commander Shepard's companions in Mass Effect 2 and participate in the suicide mission against the Collectors.
 Other major characters who make recurring appearances in the series include Miranda Lawson and Kai Leng as Rasa's Cerberus colleagues.

 In Issue #13 and the series finale, Rasa severs ties with Cerberus and sets her act of betrayal in motion.
 She steals a tank containing a dormant clone of Shepard, created as a contingency to potentially provide spare organs and limbs for the real Shepard, and escapes Lazarus Research Station after executing a station-wide sabotage of Cerberus mechs.
-Rasa who would eventually remerge in the Citadel DLC for Mass Effect 3, and assume the alias of Maya Brooks.
+Rasa would eventually remerge in the Citadel DLC for Mass Effect 3, and assume the alias of Maya Brooks.